 - Electrical outlets, a fan, and a heater

 - Bed linens and pillows

 We were comfy enough on our cots, but the beds that the Premium guests were enjoying looked super luxe.
 Very, very spiffy!
+We did love that we had a nice comfy queen bed to fall asleep on!
 Next time we go, we’ll probably shell out for this.
 Our old(er) backs will thank us by that time!

 No matter what option suits your tastes, everything is great.
 With a packed itinerary, you’ll probably only spend a little time in the tent as it is anyway.

 Once you’re in, you don’t really need to do anything.
 You can simply walk the grounds, play with the big board games like giant Jenga, or otherwise take it all in on your own.
 If you’re one of those super organized schedule-heavy travelers though, the Roar and Snore will keep you moving and grooving from start to finish.

 Here’s what our itinerary looked like after check-in on the first day: